 For many people, it takes years to come to grips with their hearing loss.
-During those years of being in denial of their hearing issues, there are often many times where people have to bluff their way through conversations.
+During those years of being in denial of their hearing issues, there are often many times when people have to bluff their way through conversations.

-Problem is, by pretending to hear, they miss out on information that can strongly impact their lives, whether it’s instructions from a supervisor or a request from a loved one.
+By pretending to hear, they miss out on information that can strongly impact their lives, whether it’s instructions from a supervisor or a request from a loved one.

 Social Issues Caused By Hearing Loss